busstoptaktik/geodesy/ruminations/000-rumination.md

 As per 2022-05-08, these are all implemented in RG.
 The grid shift operators are, however, implemented for static transformations only.
 Time varying versions are yet to come.
 These are very important for transformations in areas affected by post-glacial rebound, so this is an important item on the to-do list.

-Also, a number of additional projections are in the pipeline.
+Also, a number of additional operators are in the pipeline.

 #### Physical geodesy